 - Taking ownership and responsibility for kitchen clean up

 - Listening and comprehension

 Sample Class Format

-The class starts with a 10 minute introduction of the dish, ingredients, and cultural context, followed by an overview of the class timeline.
-Then we bake!
+- The class starts with a 10 minute introduction of the dish, ingredients, and cultural context, followed by an overview of the class timeline.
+Then we cook!
 We do visual check-ins with each student and re-iterate that everyone cooks at their own pace, so there’s no rush.
-(If there are more than eight students in the class, a second teacher will help moderate the chat and tend to students’ questions.)
+For certain classes, a second teacher will help moderate the chat and tend to students’ questions.
 Students are encouraged to ask questions and show their work for feedback.
 We also encourage students to clean as they go and we take several breaks to tidy up.
-After we are done baking, we give serving and storing instructions.
+After we are done cooking, we give serving and storing instructions.

 How To Participate

 This class will be hosted on Zoom video conferencing platform.
 You will receive an email 30 minutes before class starts with a link to the class and access instructions.
 We recommend you make sure your device is up to date and meets all system requirements before class.

 - Please reference the equipment and ingredient list in the lesson packet for a complete list.

 - Printed lesson packet with recipe (provided via email the Friday before class).